apache/openwhisk-devtools/knative-build/README.md

 - [x] kubectl
 - [x] Knative v0.3.0

-Specifically, for developement and testing on Mac OS, the following components and versions were used:
+Specifically, for development and testing on Mac OS, the following components and versions were used:

 - [x] [Docker Desktop for Mac Docker Community Edition 2.0.1.0 2019-01-11](https://docs.docker.com/docker-for-mac/edge-release-notes/) which includes:
     - Docker 18.09.1